MaheshJayasankar/MaterialFancyButtons/README.md

 	}
 ```

+### Adding Font Files

-5. Add the associated font .ttf file of the icon-font modules added to the rawfile directory of the application.
+Add the associated font .ttf file of the icon-font modules added to the rawfile directory of the application.
 E.g. If using octicons_typeface module, add the file [octicons-v3.2.0.ttf](entry/src/main/resources/rawfile/octicons-v3.2.0.ttf) into the directory resources/rawfile, in the resource directory of the application.

-*Note: Without adding the font files to the rawfile directory, the associated typeface modules will not display the desired font-icons.* Each typeface module has an associated font file.
+*Note: Without adding the font files to the rawfile directory, the associated typeface modules will not display the desired font-icons.
+So, ensure that for all the added icon-font modules, the corresponding font file is also added.* Each icon-font module has an associated font file.
 To find the font files corresponding to the modules, refer to the [rawfile directory of this repository's sample app.](entry/src/main/resources/rawfile).
 It contains all the font files of the supported typeface modules.

 **Icon Font List:**